Skip to content

 1 processed_transcript exon 1653905 1654270 . - . gene_id "ENSG00000008128"; transcript_id "ENST00000487462"; exon_number "2"; gene_name "CDK11A"; gene_biotype "protein_coding"; transcript_name "CDK11A-013";

-Sometimes it might even be the case that latest released database and the one shown on the web interface may be out of sync.
+Sometimes it might even be the case that the latest released database and the one shown on the web interface may be out of sync.

 This is not a bug.
 It is not uncommon for a gene to have more than one transcript (e.g. in human most genes have multiple transcripts).
 A variant (e.g. a SNP) might affect different transcripts in different ways, as a result of different reading frames.